-Wage/salary shall be understood to mean the wage/salary stemming from employment, as defined by the law dealing with labor relations and other receipts of an employee.
-Wage/salary shall also be understood to mean the remunerations and other receipts earned on the basis of temporary and occasional work done on the basis of contracts made with employers directly, as well as on the basis of contracts made through youth and student co-operatives, with the exception of those with persons up to 26 years of age who are attending secondary, college and university education establishments.
-The payer of wage/salary tax shall be any individual who earns a wage/salary.
+Salary shall be understood to mean the salary stemming from employment, as defined by the law dealing with labor relations and other receivings of an employee.
+Salary shall be also understood to mean the remunerations and other receipts earned on the basis of temporary and occasional work performed on the ground of contracts concluded with employers directly, as well as on the basis of contracts made through youth and student co-operatives, excepts contracts concluded with persons up to age of 26 who are attending secondary, college and university education institutions.
+The payer of salary tax shall be any individual who earns a salary.
+Salary also includes paid personal salary of entrepreneur as well as receiving that employee receives from legal entity related to the employer and other receiving prescribed by the law.

 The earnings shall be taxed at the rate of 10%.